You have heard this often enough,“Cut the cable, it’s a discretionary expense that can go”.

 But then again, I was working during that time and everything was on auto-pilot, so that’s just how I spent my free time.

-It wasn’t until late last year (2016) that I reconsidered this option, and mainly due to cost-cutting measures.
+It wasn’t until late 2016 that I reconsidered this option, mainly due to cost-cutting measures.

 Trust me, I attempted to get a discount or a plan reduction with the cable company – to no avail.